niplav/site/bcis_and_alignment.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2021-08-17, modified: 2021-08-27, language: english, status: draft, importance: 6, confidence: possible*
+*author: niplav, created: 2021-08-17, modified: 2021-08-28, language: english, status: draft, importance: 6, confidence: possible*

-> __I discuss arguments for and against the usefulness of brain-computer interfaces in relation to AI alignment, and conclude that the path to AI going well using BCIs hasn't been properly discussed.__
+> __I discuss arguments for and against the usefulness of brain-computer interfaces in relation to AI alignment, and conclude that the path to AI going well using brain-computer interfaces hasn't been explained in sufficient detail.__

 Brain-Computer Interfaces and AI Alignment
 ===========================================